strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8 =
 * ENHANCEMENT: Changing South African Rand (ZAR) to use the symbol R to the left of prices.
 (Thanks, Rasada)
+* BUG: Fixed some translation issues on the checkout page and in level cost text.
+(Thanks, Jenkisan)
+* ENHANCEMENT: Added plural forms of Day, Week, Month, Year to es_ES translation.
+Other translation files will need to as well.

 = 1.7.15.3 =
 * BUG: Now correctly setting $saveid when a discount code is created so the pmpro_save_discount_code hook will have the correct id value when codes are created.